Recipe inspired by the book “Frankenstein” by Mary Shelley

 “‘Hateful day when I received life!’
 I exclaimed in agony.
 Accursed creator!
 Why did you form a monster so hideous that even you turned from me in disgust?
 God, in pity, made man beautiful and alluring, after his own image; but my form is a filthy type of yours, more horrid even from the very resemblance.
 Satan had his companions, fellow devils, to admire and encourage him, but I am solitary and abhorred.’”

 “‘These were the reflections of my hours of despondency and solitude; but when I contemplated the virtues of the cottagers, their amiable and benevolent dispositions, I persuaded myself that when they should become acquainted with my admiration of their virtues they would compassionate me and overlook my personal deformity. ”

 “Could they turn from their door one, however monstrous, who solicited their compassion and friendship?
 I resolved, at least, not to despair, but in every way to fit myself for an interview with them which would decide my fate.
 I postponed this attempt for some months longer, for the importance attached to its success inspired me with a dread lest I should fail.

 Besides, I found that my understanding improved so much with every day’s experience that I was unwilling to commence this undertaking until a few more months should have added to my sagacity.”

-- 2 tbsp bacon fat
+- 2 tbsp bacon fat or olive oil

 - 2 medium yellow onions cut into 1/4 inch pieces